 Chalk pastels are vibrant, dusty sticks of super blendable color- which makes them perfect for young artists!
 This unique technique combines dried glue outlines that give a little structure to bold and bright chalk pastels colors!

 Almost all kids are familiar with the process of putting a pencil to paper and drawing.
 But drawing over those pencil lines with glue, or maybe even skipping the pencil altogether, can get really exciting!
 Glue drawing adds a third dimension to drawing with a pencil.
-This project can be easy or intense and can be easily adapted to any age or skill level.
+This pastel art technique can be easy or intense and can be easily adapted to any age or skill level.

 The glue is not always predictable.
 Sometimes surprises happen when the glue is drying.
 That’s part of the fun.
-The glue outlines are solid foundation for chalk pastel to come in and make their impression.
+The glue outlines are solid foundation for the chalk pastels to come in and make their impression.
 Interesting results are practically guaranteed.